Korean or Japanese: Which One to Learn?

 5. Ease of learning between Korean and Japanese

-The difficulty level in learning Japanese or Korean can vary depending on aspects.
-For instance, your native language and previous language learning experiences.
+The difficulty level of learning Japanese or Korean can vary depending on several factors, such as your native language and previous language learning experiences.

-Both languages present challenges.
-But it is crucial to consider some critical features of each language to understand their difficulties.
+Both languages present challenges, but it is crucial to consider some of their critical features to understand their difficulties.

 Regarding speaking, there is little difference in difficulty between Japanese and Korean.